 Petstages Dogwood Durable Chew Toy

 This chew toy isn’t just any ol’ chew toy, it mimics nature’s best toy – sticks!
 But with less mess and more safety.
-It has a natural would smell, so it will bring back memories from your Beagle favorite long walkies in the woodland.
+It has a natural would smell, so it will bring back memories of your Beagle’s favorite long walkies in the woodland.
 So instead of dragging back messy sticks covered in mud and moss, he’s got his very own stick at home.
 Plus, it floats, so you can chuck it into the lake if he is a water baby.

 This toy is made from a mixture of real wood and polypropylene, which is a durable, non-toxic material.
 It doesn’t splinter as real sticks do, and it lasts much longer too.
 It is designed for heavy chewers and will keep him engaged for hours.
-Chewing is a natural behavior for dogs, and it will help keep his teeth clean with daily chewing.
+Chewing is a natural behavior for dogs, and it will help keep their teeth clean with daily chewing.
 It is a great way to stimulate their mind, reduce tension, and keep them clear of your furniture.

 We love that this toy is a great option for tough chewers who like to get their teeth stuck into things.
 Plus, it’s both functional and fun!